Dotnet-Boxed/Templates/.github/CONTRIBUTING.md

 3. When you get the go ahead, follow the coding guidelines and raise a pull request.
 4. Include a link to the issue in your pull request.

-If you have created any custom destructurers, please contribute them even if they are for third party libraries.
-If they are for exceptions from a third party library e.g. EntityFramework, please contribute a Serilog.Exceptions.EntityFramework project containing all the destructurers for the all the exceptions in EntityFramework.

 # Coding Guidelines

 - Projects use StyleCop and .editorconfig to produce style warnings.
 Please fix all warnings in any code you submit.